Documentation Index

 OAuth 2.0 Client Credentials

-Authenticate with Jira using OAuth 2.0 Client Credentials for service account access
+Authenticate using OAuth 2.0 Client Credentials.

 To authenticate with Atlassian Jira using OAuth 2.0 Client Credentials, an OAuth 2.0 integration must be configured in the Atlassian Admin Hub.
 This connection type enables service account (machine-to-machine) access without requiring user interaction.